dimitri-mar/SchellingBoardAR/README.md

 To train the model, we need first to create a dataset.

 ## Cell division
-We can take a picture of the table and  divide  the grid into cells.
+We can take a picture of the board and  divide  the grid into cells.

 For example, if we have a picture of a 21x25 grid, we can run